Brain Science Evolves Beyond Appearances – It’s A Process Not An Event

 – Robert Sapolsky

 Sapolsky is an American neuroendocrinologist, a professor at Stanford in Biology, Neuroscience, and Neurosurgery, with lectures linked below on the evolution of neurobiology, the inhibitory relevance of reductionistic thinking as applied to neuroscience, and the relationship between chaos and reductionistic thinking.
-He's firmly in this group, and his lectures, available on Audible, YouTube, and at Amazon on these matters are linked below.
+He contributes immensely to this critical thinking group, and his lectures, available on Audible, YouTube, and at Amazon on these matters are linked below.
 He stands with the rest of these critical thinkers on the subject of dogma and neuroscientific evolution.
 Critical thinking addresses complexity.

 Video – On Chaos and Reductionism [Neuroscientific thought evolves:] Link